ruslan-bikkinin/appcenter-sdk-cordova-docs/push-android-docs.md

 ## Add App Center Push to your app

-Please follow the [Get started_TODO]() section if you haven't set up and started the SDK in your application yet.
+Please follow the [Get started__TODO_REFER_TO_Sdl\Getting Started\Cordova]() section if you haven't set up and started the SDK in your application yet.
 The App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.

 To add App Center Push to your app open a Terminal and navigate to the root of your Cordova project, then enter the following to add App Center Push to the app: